 I have a disability, and am new to GTS. -or- I am a student and was just diagnosed with a disability.
 What do I need to do?

 A. We want you to perform to the best of your ability at The General Theological Seminary.
 Please review the document GTS Disability Policy on the "Course Offerings and Registrar" page of the website.
-Please follow the directions in the policy, and submit the paperwork to the Registrar.
-You can always stop by or make an appointment with the Registrar to discuss this, and see if a provisional email can be sent to your advisor and instructors until all of the paperwork is filed with the Registrar.
+Please complete the Disability Intake Form, follow the directions in the policy, and submit the paperwork to the Registrar.

 How do I access the MyGTS Student Portal?

 A. On the left-hand side of the gts.edu website, there is a button called "My GTS."
 You can access your MyGTS Portal there.